Ousted Parler CEO sues company, alleges stake was taken

 Parler had about 15 million users before it was knocked offline in January, following reports that people had used the site to encourage the attack on the Capitol.
 Amazon, Apple and Google pulled their technical support for Parler, saying it was not moderating content robustly enough, effectively turning off the lights for the service.

-(Amazon founder and chief executive Jeff Bezos owns The Washington Post).
+(Amazon founder Jeff Bezos owns The Washington Post).

 Parler came back online more than a month later with a new cloud computing provider, Los Angeles-based SkySilk.
 In his suit, Matze claims he was the one who secured the new hosting provider and set up a version of the moderating system Parler is now using.